jeffscyberjournal/CTFbin/BrainStorm.md

 | 0x62500000 | 0x6250b000 | 0x0000b000 | False  | False   | False | False | False    | False  | -1.0- [essfunc.dll] (C:\Users\Administrator\Desktop\binary\essfunc.dll) 0x0             |
 ```
 Here unlike all other files listed these two all show false for Rebase, SafeSEH, ASLR, CFG, NXCompat, OS DLL.
 That is exactly what you want in Brainstorm.
+The ASLR and NXCompat are the main reasons this is possible for this exploit, as will allow JMP ESP used later in exploit.

 ### What “all FALSE” actually means for your exploit
 1. ASLR = False